AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/screens.md

 >[!NOTE]
 >
->If you decide to connect to Screens Cloud Service in the [Configure Demo Content](#configure-content) section, please create the locations as folders under displays.
+>If you decide to connect to Screens Cloud Service in the [Connect Screens as a Cloud Service](#connect-screens) section, please create the locations as folders under displays.
 See the [Additional Resources](#additional-resources) section at the end of this document for more information on displays.

 ### Cafe Layouts {#care-layouts}